 Lynn Derr, Website & Social Media

-Sponsored by the City of Lincoln and Downtown Lincoln Association with generous support also provided by the Woods Charitable Fund, John C. & Catherine S. Angle Charitable Trust, Lincoln Community Foundation, Green Flash Brewhouse and Eatery, Raising Cane's, Toppers Pizza, The Coffee House, Jake's Cigars & Spirits, Southwest Pit BBQ, Pearle Francis Finigan Foundation, Tavern on the Square, Lincoln Journal Star, Fresh Healthy Café, Centrix Solutions, a Q2 Company, Starbucks, Embassy Suites, and numerous local partners.
+Sponsored by the City of Lincoln and Downtown Lincoln Association with generous support also provided by the Woods Charitable Fund, John C. & Catherine S. Angle Charitable Trust, Lincoln Community Foundation, Green Flash Brewhouse and Eatery, Raising Cane's, Toppers Pizza, The Coffee House, Jake's Cigars & Spirits, Southwest Pit BBQ, Pearle Francis Finigan Foundation, Tavern on the Square, Lincoln Journal Star, Fresh Healthy Café, Centrix Solutions, a Q2 Company, Starbucks, Embassy Suites, Which Wich, and numerous local partners.

 Please support our artists with a contribution of any amount.
 We accept checks written to the Downtown Lincoln Foundation.
 Our address is: